namebrandon/time-series-gen/readme.md

 The code as shared here is configured to do the following:

-* Generate 2.5 billion rows of true auto-regressive time-series data based on stochastic processes with white noise.
+* Generate 2.5 billion rows of true auto-regressive time-series data based on stochastic processes with white noise based error.

 * Instantiating a ClickHouse environment running CentOS 7.5 to query the data.